SodiumEyes/AmpYear/README.md

 Show Crew

     Show Crew feature - with 0.90 - I added this to show the crew and their roles rather than having to switch to the map view all the time.

-ChangeLog:

-v0.14 Release for KSP V1.0.0 - Basic support for new 1.0 resource parts (needs more work), fuel cells, removed Regolith, SCANSat support (now covered by stock).
-Deprecated Z500 Reserve power battery (was actually a copy of the z1-K).
-V0.13 Removed KabinKraziness - Will be released as a separate mod.
-Re-implmented Auto_hibernate at high (7x) time warp.
-V0.12e Set the Default value for AmpYear Power Manager to ON V0.12d Fixed Vessel switching bug (save settings correctly).
-Kraziness balancing.
-Removed Auto-Hibernate and added timewarp/low power warning pop-up.
-Updated to latest versions of other mods.
-V0.12c Fixed duplicated batteries in distribution zip file.
-Completely delete the AmpYear folder in your gamedata directory and re-install.
-V0.12b Tweaks to Cabin Craziness calculations.
-Correctly includes craziness increases based on how far from Kerbin you are.
-Tweaked base values in calculations.
-Merged the Heater/Cooler function into one Climate Control function.
-V0.12a Loading fix and Gui Improvements Added distance from Kerbal in the Cabin Craziness Calculation.
-V0.12 - Forked from SodiumEyes - Updated and Upgraded for KSP 0.90.
-Too many changes to mention.
-Refer to the Mod forum link for details.